Tyler799/Morrowind-2020/Morrowind_2019.md

 For the West Gash trees, you have two options.
 Vurt's look nicer, in my opinion, but Vanilla-friendly West Gash is MUCH more... well, vanilla friendly.
 Only use ONE of the mods offered below.

-- [Vanilla-friendly West Gash Tree Replacer](http://www.nexusmods.com/morrowind/mods/44173/?) - I recommend using the darker leaf texture found in the `extras` folder.
+- [Vanilla-friendly West Gash Tree Replacer](http://www.nexusmods.com/morrowind/mods/44173/?) - As with the Ascadian Isles trees, this should be your preferred choice of trees for this region due to problems Vurt's trees tend to have.
+I recommend using the darker leaf texture found in the `extras` folder.

 * [Vurts Leafy West Gash II](http://www.nexusmods.com/morrowind/mods/37400/?) - Make sure to get the newer file.
 Do NOT download the bridge rope textures.